When Is Your First Mortgage Payment Due?

 The Takeaway

 Your first mortgage payment is typically due at the end of the first full month after you close on your loan.
-There’s some leg work involved with setting up and making the first mortgage payment, but if you’re able to create a system, you’ll have a good chance of successfully paying your mortgage on time each month.
+There’s some legwork involved with setting up and making the first mortgage payment, but if you’re able to create a system, you’ll have a good chance of successfully paying your mortgage on time each month.

 If you get into trouble or need help with your mortgage payment, contact your mortgage servicer as soon as possible.
-They may have a plan to help get you back on track with your mortgage payment and keep you in your house.
+They may have a plan to help you get back on track with your mortgage payment and keep you in your house.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.